Rachel Wynberg

 Rachel P. Wynberg is a South African biodiversity researcher and natural scientist who is a professor at the department of Environmental and Geography Sciences at the University of Cape Town.

 Life and work

 Education

-While attending the University of Cape Town, Wynberg earned a BSc in Zoology, MSc in Marine Biology and a MPhil in Environmental Science.
-She went on to obtain a PhD in Environmental Science at the University of Strathclyde in Scotland.
+At the University of Cape Town, Wynberg earned a BSc in zoology, MSc in marine biology and a MPhil in environmental science.
+She went on to obtain a PhD in environmental science at the University of Strathclyde in Scotland.

 Research

-She advises governments, civil organisations and international agencies and continues to be actively involved with policy debates and initiatives throughout southern Africa.
+She advises governments, civil organisations and international agencies and is actively involved with policy debates and initiatives throughout southern Africa.